 Alsancak is a very popular neighborhood in Izmir for nightlife, but tourists need to be careful of pickpockets in nightclubs and bars.
 Drink spiking has occurred in the past, but it is not very common nowadays.
 It is always a good idea to watch your belongings and your drink.

-As long as your stay vigilant and use common sense, you can be safer in those neighborhoods.
-But we recommend getting an Uber if you are traveling in those neighborhoods in Izmir at night.
+I recommend getting an Uber if you are traveling in those neighborhoods in Izmir at night.

 Is Izmir Safe For Solo Travelers?

 Solo travelers in Izmir are generally safe in the daytime, but you might want to be extra cautious at night.
-The main concern for solo travelers is getting robbed at night, which usually happens in dark narrow alleys as we mentioned above.
+The main concern for solo travelers is getting robbed at night, which usually happens in dark narrow alleys as I mentioned above.

 Natural Disasters In Izmir